Delgan/iconic-es/README.md

 ### Start Here

-- Make sure the `Distribution` setting is set to the correct value for your current OS (e.g. Batocera/Knulli, RetroBat or Rocknix)
+- Make sure the `Distribution` setting is set to the correct value for your current OS (e.g. Batocera/Knulli, RetroBat or RockNIX)
 - This value determines the folder where you will add your customizations:
     - Batocera/Knulli = `/userdata/theme-customizations/iconic/`
     - RockNIX = `/roms/_userdata/theme-customizations/iconic/`